cmu-mars/cmu-robotics/documents/p2-cp2.md

 To simplify the measurement of overall system quality, and to account for inherent measurement errors, the *degradation* of a particular QoS attribute for a given mission is measured in units of standard deviation.
-The overall degradation of the system is measured by first computing a degradation vector, shown below. **(TODO: this would be better described as a matrix, although the MOO community tend to stick to vectors.)**
+Using this notion of degradation, we measure the overall system degradation (in terms of a given test suite) using a degradation matrix, shown below.

 ![alt text](img/cp2-degradation-vector.png "Degradation Vector")